gmc-code/PC-Python/docs/python/comprehensions.rst

     my_list_comprehension = [(letter, num) for letter in "ABCD" for num in range(1, 5)]
     print(my_list_comprehension)

-| The diagram has colouring to compare using for loops with comprehensions.
+| The diagram has colouring to compare the use of for-loops with comprehensions.

 .. image:: images/list_comprehension_colours_nested.png
     :scale: 60%